rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 For more information on how to properly use `site.url` and `site.baseurl` as intended by the Jekyll maintainers, check [Parker Moore's post on the subject](https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/).

-**Note:** When using `baseurl` remember to include it as part of your path when testing your site locally.
+**备注：** When using `baseurl` remember to include it as part of your path when testing your site locally.
 Values of `url:` and `baseurl: "/blog"` would make your local site visible at `http://localhost:4000/blog` and not `http://localhost:4000`.
 {: .notice--warning}

 ### 站点代码库